All posts by rbowen

 The writing is very Dickensian with long rambling descriptive paragraphs about mundane things.

 Everyone that I’ve talked to about it who has actually read it says that it is just slow and plodding.
-So if you’re not a Dickens fan, you may not enjoy it, but I’m finding the pros to be poetic and descriptive, even while it is dark and ghastly.
+So if you’re not a Dickens fan, you may not enjoy it, but I’m finding the prose to be poetic and descriptive, even while it is dark and ghastly.

 I also discovered this morning that not only is there a TV series, but there’s also a final book that was released many years after the author died.
+(Titus Awakes, 2013)

 Voting vs Consensus